Human beings love to have fun. I have noticed time and time again that we love to spend money on great hobbies that we enjoy.

 You research what other landscape photographers are doing and find out that many of them make their money selling prints and teaching workshops.
 But you also learn that very few offer online courses on landscape photography.

-4. Think about how you can build a business around your hobby idea
+4. Think about how you can build a business around your great hobby idea

 When you research what other people are already doing to make money, you learn what is currently working, but just as important, you learn what “gaps” exist in the market place.